Pennsylvania Sports Betting

 Stadium Casino originally applied for the triple pack.
 However, during the Oct.
 31 meeting of the PGCB, the casino withdrew its application for peer-to-peer online gaming, which means poker.

 For some reason, Mohegan Sun Pocono applied for all three licenses but missed the deadline for the package deal.
-So, Mohegan Sun has also applied, but paid $12 million for the fees.

 At the November 28 meeting of the PGCB, the Mohegan Sun withdrew its license application for online poker, and was approved for online slots and table games.